Ramsey properties of randomly perturbed hypergraphs: Direct proof of the tuple lemma for joint links

 and choose

 Given $0 < d_2 \ll d_3$, set

 The assumption that $d_2 \ll d_3$ appearing in the premise supports a choice of $\zeta$ which ensures that $r$ is a positive integer.

 The proof is by induction on $t$.
-For $t=0$, the set defined through the intersection seen on the left hand side of~\eqref{eq:tuple} coincides with $E_P(Y,Z)$; indeed, in this case, no members of $X$ are taken into the tuple and thus no restriction is imposed through the aforementioned intersection.
+For $t=0$, the set defined through the intersection seen on the left hand side of~\eqref{eq:tuple} coincides with $E_P(Y,Z)$; indeed, in this case, no members of~$X$ are taken into the tuple and thus no restriction is imposed through the aforementioned intersection.
 In this case,

 is asserted by~\eqref{eq:tuple} and this is supported by the assumption that $P$ forms a $(\delta_2,d_2)$-triad and $\delta_2 \leq \eps d_2$, holding by~\eqref{eq:delta2-r} and~\eqref{eq:zeta}.
 Assume then that $t \geq 1$ and proceed to the induction step.
-Throughout this section, we employ the following notation for joint vertex-neighbourhoods and joint link graphs.
+Throughout this section, we employ the following notation for joint vertex neighbourhoods and joint link graphs.

 \begin{definition} Let $k$ be a positive integer.
 Given $\boldsymbol{x} \in X^k$, let